 Incorrect and incomplete coding may directly impact the amount a patient is required to pay following the visit, something that might be particularly concerning for those already feeling the effects of a high deductible health plan.
 A routine wellness visit that requires no copay could be miscoded as a problem-driven office visit, resulting in added fees for the patient and undue frustration.

 Paying close attention to coding accuracy is necessary — actually, imperative.
 Is it a pain?
 Is it expensive?
-Yes, but the longer a coding mistake is left undetected, the more effort it takes to correct.
+Yes, but the longer a coding mistake is left undetected, the more effort it takes to correct it.
 And ignoring new requirements under MACRA and other value-based reimbursement models can mean missed payments.
 Taking the time at the outset to evaluate and realign coding processes and staff will result in fewer denials and quicker, more accurate reimbursements — and, ultimately, a high-performing revenue cycle.